April 29, 2026

 Meet Becca Berger, a Silicon Valley-based CleanTech coatings inventor, who is using AI, VR, Apple Vision Pro, and solar power to disrupt paint and wood stains!☀️

-Most disruptors solve a problem, should we start with the problem?
+Most disruptors solve a problem, what’s the problem?

 Wood stain has been a professional's product for a hundred years.
 The DIY shelf carries the same chemistry the pros use, with the same failure modes, wipe-on, wipe-off technique, layered color tones, multi-day cure, and a smell that drives everyone out of the room.

-For a DIYer attempting a high-stakes aesthetic project, that's a bad bet.
-One wrong move means uneven color, a ruined surface, and hours of sanding to start over.
-So most homeowners look at their oak end table, picture the driftwood finish they actually want, and either pay a finisher $800 or give up.
+For a DIYer attempting a high-stakes project, that's a bad deal.
+One wrong move means uneven color, a ruined surface, and hours of sanding if they need to start over.
+So most homeowners look at their oak end-table, picture the driftwood finish they really want, and either pay a finisher $800 or buy a brand new piece of furniture.

 So what's your solution?

-"I built a stain that lets a DIYer get a finish they couldn't get before," she says.
-"The chemistry reacts with the wood instead of sitting on top of it, so the color develops from the inside.
-One coat.
-No layering.
-The stain stops itself when it gets where you want it to be, that's the part nobody's done before.
-So the homeowner who pictured driftwood actually gets driftwood, on a Saturday, on the first try."
+"I built a stain that lets a DIYer get a look they couldn't achieve before," she says.
+"The tannin-reactive chemistry reacts with the wood itself, rather than laying a pigment on top of the wood like traditional products.
+Weatherwash is one simple coat.
+Just apply the stain and allow it to air dry.
+The trick is that the wood stops aging once it dries.
+That’s the part nobody’s done before.
+So the homeowner who pictured driftwood actually gets driftwood, on a Sunday."

-WeatherWash is currently on shelves at Walmart, with additional distribution through major e-commerce platforms including HomeDepot.com, Lowes.com, and Amazon.
-That combination gives us early in-aisle validation alongside national digital reach as we expand retail footprint.
+WeatherWash is currently on shelves at Walmart, with additional distribution through major e-commerce platforms including HomeDepot.com, Lowes.com, and Amazon.com.
+That's in-aisle validation alongside national digital reach.

 You're ambitious!
 What is your endgame vision?